sophi-li/OKRs-self-learning/README.md

 ## Projects
 Just start building something, *anything*!
 If you're struggling with projects, start small.
 This will allow you to build your skills and project size incrementally.

-Document your project purpose with a well written readme.
+Document your project with a well written readme.
 [Here's](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) a guide by PurpleBooth.

 Some ideas for smaller projects: